bug400/capasm/README.md

   [NCAS Assembler language description](NCAS.md) for details.

-In addition, the CAPASM suite provides tools to post-process the assembled object files to LEX, LIF image or ROM files in order to use the assembled files in emulators or "real" hardware.
+In addition, the CAPASM suite provides tools to post-process the assembled object files to LEX, LIF image, or ROM files in order to use the assembled files in emulators or "real" hardware.

-The CAPASM software is entirely written in Python3 and was successfully tested on LINUX, macOS and Windows 10.
+The CAPASM software is entirely written in Python 3 and was successfully tested on Linux, macOS and Windows 11.

 Installation
 ------------

-See the [Installation Instructions](https://github.com/bug400/capasm/blob/master/INSTALL.md) for details.
+See the [installation instructions](https://github.com/bug400/capasm/blob/master/INSTALL.md) for details.

 Assemble files